vigneshsweekaran/flipdazed.github.io/_posts/2020-04-14-introduction-to-neural-networks-in-python-using-XOR.md

 The sigmoid, is a key offender in the mix.
 It maps input numbers onto a "small" range of [0, 1].
 There are large regions of the input space which are mapped to an extremely small range.
 In these regions of the input space, even a large change will produce a small change in the output.

-The following notebook is an excellent example of choosing Relu instead of sigmoid to avoid the vanishing gradient problem: https://cs224d.stanford.edu/notebooks/vanishing_grad_example.html
+[This notebook](https://cs224d.stanford.edu/notebooks/vanishing_grad_example.html) is an excellent example of choosing Relu instead of sigmoid to avoid the vanishing gradient problem.

 ## Decision regions